Resources » Working With PDFs » Guide to Locking, Unlocking, Protecting, Unprotecting PDF Files

 When you’re done, select Publish, and the document will be saved as a Password encrypted PDF file.

 Note that there is a slight difference between password protection and encryption.
 Encryption scrambles and hides the data until a password is entered, meaning it will be obfuscated even further.
-This is useful for more sensitive information, as a password protection will only hide the document until you enter a password.
+This is useful for more sensitive information, as password protection will only hide the document until you enter a password.
 It’s a good extra level of security, but not always necessary.

 Both of the above options have encryption built in.